2i2c-org/team-compass/hr/titles/product-community-lead.md

 We are still defining the qualities and experience for this role, but below are a few abstract qualities that will make somebody succeed in this role.

-- Demonstrated ability to lead and grow distributed communities of practice (e.g., 3+ years as a leader of an open source community)
+- Demonstrated ability to lead and grow distributed communities of practice (e.g., 3+ years as a leader of an open source community).
-- Demonstrated ability to design and manage technical products (e.g., 3+ years experience as a product manager, or as a product-level lead in an open source community)
+- Demonstrated ability to design and manage technical products (e.g., 3+ years experience as a product manager, or as a product-level lead in an open source community).
-- Demonstrated experience in growing and guiding organizations and teams that do technical development or service work (e.g., 3+ years as a manager or organizational leadership role)
+- Demonstrated experience in growing and guiding organizations and teams that do technical development or service work (e.g., 3+ years as a manager or organizational leadership role).
 - Extensive experience with open source workflows, research and educational contexts, and an understanding of the value that hosted infrastructure provides.

 ## Responsibilities and Expectations